metashell/metashell/README.md

     * `cmake .. -DENABLE_PROFILING=true`
     * `make`
     * The binaries will now generate profiling data to gmon.out.
-      Please see the gprof documentation for futher information.
+      Please see the gprof documentation for further information.

 #### Clang and Templight